Furthen64/hurkalumo/docs/Setup_for_Development/Readme.txt

-	After it's done, I move the output of the compiled SFML library source from:
+	After it's done, move the output of the compiled SFML library source from:
 	   C:\SFML_build
 	To:
-	   C:\fat64\LIBS\SFML-2.4.0fat\
+	   C:\fat64\LIBS\SFML_2.5.0_FAT64

+		(or something without the fat64 stuff)